pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

 </div>
 ```

-In this example, the `Html.Action` method is used to invoke the `ChildAction` method of the `HomeController`.

 Child actions are useful when you need to encapsulate a reusable piece of view logic that can be rendered in multiple views.
 They provide a way to modularize your views and promote code reuse.

 ### Can I use Razor code in JavaScript in ASP.NET MVC?